For assistance, please call 1-800-257-4762 or

 According to state and federal law and ISMA program policies,

 all participant information is confidential.
 Only in rare instances is the program required to report a physician to the Medical Licensing Board of Indiana.
 Also, only under limited circumstances can the program be compelled to disclose information to third parties.

 Often, related parties (e.g., a partner or hospital personnel) request information regarding a program participant.
 With the participant's consent, periodic progress reports can be sent.
 However, information is not released to these entities without the participant's permission.

 How to Refer

-Physicans concerned about their personal health and well-being or that of a colleague may contact our program for a free and confidential consultation.
-Additionally, any hospital, hospital committee, partner group, practice manager or others who may have oversight responsibilities for physicians are encouraged to contact our program with questions or concerns.
+Physicians concerned about their personal health and well-being or that of a colleague may contact our program for a free and confidential consultation.
+Additionally, any hospital, hospital committee, partner group, practice manager or others who may have oversight responsibilities for physicians are encouraged to contact our program to arrange an initial screening.

-The ISMA program addresses a range of concerns including:
+The ISMA program addresses a broad-range of concerns including:

 - Mental health disorders

 - Screening and, if appropriate, referral for evaluation and/or treatment

 - Case management and monitoring services designed to provide support and accountability to the physician